 Best whale watching deal in the area, just 30 minutes from Seattle!

-While it is always possible to see other whale species on occasion, the primary focus of our special Everett season are the massive gray whales, which are roughly the size of a school bus!
+While it is possible to see other whale species on occasion, the primary focus of our special Everett tours are gray whales, gentle giants roughly the size of a school bus!
 In addition to the gray whales, guests will also view seals, sea lions, eagles, osprey, seabirds, and more.

-Departing from Everett, our guests will explore the calm protected waters of Possession Sound, Saratoga Passage and Port Gardner Bay while enjoying the comfortable accommodations aboard the Island Explorer 4.
-Island Adventures has been offering spring gray whale tours for more than a decade and this program boasts our highest success rate - 99.5%!
+Departing from Everett, our guests will explore the calm protected waters of Possession Sound, Saratoga Passage, and Port Gardner Bay while enjoying the comfortable accommodations aboard the Island Explorer 5.
+Island Adventures has been offering spring gray whale tours in 2006 and since then, this program boasts our highest success rate - 99.5%!

 Everett Tour Times and Pricing